 She is also an experienced appellate attorney.
 Ms. Cores has many unpublished decisions with the Superior Court of New Jersey, Appellate Division.
 She has also made applications to both the United States Supreme Court and New Jersey Supreme Court.
 In a pro bono case, Ms. Cores successfully upheld a trial court’s decision to award counsel fees to another law firm who represented a victim of domestic violence pro bono when entering a Final Restraining Order.
 The appellate division affirmed and the defendant sought Certification from the Supreme Court of New Jersey.
 Ms. Cores continued her representation of the victim and successfully defended against the application.
 Ms. Cores also serves on the amicus committee for both the state chapter and national American Academy of Matrimonial Lawyers.

 Ms. Cores successfully represented a parent whose child had been kidnapped from Turkey in the published decision of F.H.U. v.
 A.C.U. in 2012.
 This is the first appellate division decision in New Jersey which directly addresses the application of the Hague Convention on the Civil Aspects of International Child Abduction.
 Moreover, the case holds that despite a finding that a child is well settled in his new location the child can be returned to his home state in furtherance of the policy of the Convention.
 This landmark case was handled pro bono.

-Ms. Cores is a member of the New Jersey State Bar Association, the Monmouth Bar Association, the Middlesex County Bar Association, the American Bar Association, and the Howell Chamber of Commerce.
-She serves on several committees within these organizations.
+Ms. Cores is a member of the New Jersey State Bar Association, the Middlesex County Bar Association, the American Bar Association, and the Howell Chamber of Commerce.
+She serves on various committees within these organizations.